sgrumley/forselect/README.md

 }
 ```

-The linter suggests using the comma-ok idiom to check whether the channel is closed:
+The linter suggests adding the second variable to handle the channel closing while the for statement is still running.

 ```go
 for {